 Infection Mechanism:

 The malware is distributed via smishing (phishing via SMS) attacks, like the Android App.
 Once the fake Android app is installed on the mobile phone, it sends/ captures the list of all applications installed on the device and targets specific financial applications.
 The malware is capable of collecting keystrokes, stealing cookies, intercepting multi-factor authentication (MFA) tokens, taking screenshots and recording video from a webcam, performing gestures like screen click, swipe, etc. using Android accessibility service, copy/paste, and even mimicking over 200 banking and payment applications.
-The malware also can encrypt all data on an Android phone and hold it to ransom.
-The malware is also capable of protecting itself from the victim’s activities, e.g. If the user tries to uninstall the malware from the settings or pressing the icon, SOVA can intercept these actions and prevent them by returning to the home screen and showing a pop-up – displaying “This app is secured”.
+The malware can also encrypt all Android phone data and hold it for ransom.
+The malware is also capable of protecting itself from the victim’s activities, e.g. If the user tries to uninstall the malware from the settings or press the icon, SOVA can intercept these actions and prevent them by returning to the home screen and showing a pop-up – displaying “This app is secured”.

 Another method of duping the public is Fraud via UPI.
-The fraudsters misuse the ‘collect request’ feature of UPI by sending fake payment requests with messages like ‘Enter your UPI PIN’ to receive money.
+The fraudsters misuse UPI’s ‘collect request’ feature by sending fake payment requests with messages like ‘Enter your UPI PIN’ to receive money.

 There are also fake helpline /customer care contact details – Fake numbers of banks/e-wallet providers on webpages / social media are displayed by search engines, etc.